 - The Pilot Auction Facility for Methane and Climate Change Mitigation (PAF) is an innovative climate finance model developed by the World Bank Group to stimulate investment in projects that reduce greenhouse gas emissions while maximizing the impact of public funds and leveraging private sector financing.

 - Its results-based payment mechanism sets a floor price for future carbon credits in the form of a tradeable put option, which is be competitively allocated via auctions.

-- The PAF is backed by Germany, Sweden, Switzerland, and the United States.
+- The PAF is backed by Germany, Sweden, Switzerland (Through a joint contribution of the State Secretariat of Economic Affairs (SECO) and the Climate Cent Foundation), and the United States.
 The facility has a capitalization target of $100 million.
 In a first phase, it will support projects that cut methane emissions at landfill, animal waste, and wastewater sites facing low carbon prices.

 - The establishement of the facility was an outgrowth of the Methane Finance Study Group Report, delivered to the G8 in 2013 as a result of its request for innovative pay for performance approaches to addressing methane.
 In its design and development phase the facility benefited from the support of Partners in the Climate and Clean Air Coalition.

 The Pilot Auction Facility for Methane and Climate Change Mitigation

 The PAF is an innovative, pay-for-performance mechanism which uses auctions to allocate scarce public funds and attract private sector investment to projects that reduce methane emissions, taking advantage of the Clean Development Mechanism (CDM) infrastructure already in place for implementation.